Thomas-Nguyen12/ATAC-Seq-Pipeline/README.md

 Where _run_atac_pipeline.sub_ contains the above code in the previous example

 # Acknowledgements
-I would like to thank David Monk, my primary supervisor, and Leighton Folkes, my mentor in the field of Bioinformatics for their support in this work
+I would like to thank my Primary Supervisor, Professor David Monk and my Bioinformatics mentor, Leighton Folkes, for their support in this work

 # References